kchu-projects/hiking-tips/mt_fuji_tips.md

 ***If you feel incredibly uncomfortable during your climb due to mountain sickness, consider abandoning the hike altogether.***

+Your tour guide will not allow you to bullet climb, so rest assured.
+Bullet climbing usually happens when you don't have a tour guide to regulate your pace.

 ### Plants and Animals on the Trail

 The trail is clearly defined.
 It has been cleared of plants, although you can